ForgingAntiquity/forgingantiquity.github.io/gallerySimonides.md

 by Constantine Simonides, who created a suite of papyri containing Christian scripture, Greek historical works, and private letters from the Egyptian papyri in the collection of Joseph Mayer, an antiquities collector from Liverpool.
-The image below shows the facsimle of a papyrus which pretended to be from the lost Ecclesiastical History of Hegesippus, which (conviniently) confirmed both Simonides' theories about the New Testament and material found in some of his other forgeries.
-The papyrus is today in the [World Museum Liverpool](http://www.liverpoolmuseums.org.uk/wml/).
+The image below shows the facsimile of a papyrus which pretended to be from the lost Ecclesiastical History of Hegesippus, which (conveniently) confirmed both Simonides' theories about the New Testament and material found in some of his other forgeries.
+The papyrus is today housed in the [World Museum Liverpool](http://www.liverpoolmuseums.org.uk/wml/).